Home Network DNS Security: Stop Telemetry Collection With DNS

 DNS Threats

-DNS Tracking: Your ISP sees everything your computer IP resolves to via the Internet if you use your ISP’s DNS servers.
-See The Privacy Risk of Using Your ISP’s DNS.
-ISPs can see what domains you visit and will target you for certain services and/or sell your data to advertisers who will do the same.
-Your data is big business.
+1. DNS Tracking: Your ISP can see all the domains your computer resolves to if you use their DNS servers.
+Re: The Privacy Risk of Using Your ISP’s DNS.
+ISPs can target you for certain services and/or sell your data to advertisers.

-DNS Leakage: When Utilizing a VPN or Tor, sometimes your website traffic is not wholly routed through your chosen DNS server but goes back to your ISP DNS server, and is therefore viewable.
+2. DNS Leakage: When using a VPN or Tor, sometimes your web traffic is not fully routed through your chosen DNS server but instead goes back to your ISP’s DNS server, making it visible to your ISP.

-DNS Redirections to Malicious Sites or Programs.
-Bad guys can send you phishing emails and substitute their domain IP address for the domain IP address you think you are resolving to — a bank, your important accounts, whatever.
-Another possibility in this age of censorship and wrongthink is that your ISP could prevent access to certain domains by redirecting your machine’s IP request to a site that pushes the approved propaganda.
+3. DNS Redirection to Malicious Sites: Attackers can send phishing emails and substitute their domain IP address for the one you think you are resolving to, such as your bank or other important accounts.
+In some cases, ISPs might prevent access to certain domains by redirecting your IP request to an “approved” site.

 Solutions to DNS Threats

 Utilizing a service like OpenDNS or Pi-hole can block DNS resolution to undesirable sites.
-Or you can accomplish the same by configuring individual machines.
+You can also configure individual machines to achieve the same result.

 You can use both approaches, and if you need access to a site on a specific machine, configure that machine’s HOSTS file to resolve to the correct IP.
 The computer will look at its HOSTS file before consulting the remote DNS server.

-Individual machine controls are better (vs. using a network DNS blocker like OpenDNS) if you need to use specific services from Microsoft and want to block most of the telemetry.
-Thus you could enable the DNS resolution to OneDrive but block other connections at other times for other machines.
+Individual machine controls are preferable if you need to use specific services from Microsoft but want to block most telemetry.
+For example, you can allow DNS resolution to OneDrive but block other connections for other machines.

 Benefits of Installing Pi-Hole